 In short, tiny parasites called mites are the cause, mange is the symptom, or the result of the mites infestation.

-Mites are highly contagious and spread from one cat to another.
+Mites on cats are highly contagious and spread from one cat to another.
 The tiny parasites burrow under the cat's skin causing irritation and itching.
 Cats will usually scratch themselves a lot in response to the irritation, often breaking the skin and causing scabbing.
 If left untreated, mange can kill a cat.

 Different Types of Mites